mcintyre321/LinqToAnything/README.md

 Please see [QueryInfo.cs](https://github.com/mcintyre321/LinqToAnything/blob/master/LinqToAnything/QueryInfo.cs) for info on what queries are supported, and what operators you can use.

-It makes it easy to disassemble and reconstruct Linq queries, so you can do custom stuff to them.
+It makes it easy to disassemble and reconstruct Linq queries, so you can do custom stuff to them, like: